AN Art-SCIENCE PERFORMANCE ON SOCIAL LIFE

 For more about his work, visit: ryanglista.com

-Katie Salerno (sound engineer)
+Katie Salerno (sound engineer and sound Designer)

 Katie Salerno is a Senior BFA Design/Tech Theatre Major at University of Connecticut.
 Previous Connecticut Repertory Theatre designs include Good Children and Henry IV as well as UConn’s Department of Dramatic Arts production of I And You.
 She was also the assistant sound designer for The Mystery of Edwin Drood, She Kills Monsters and Eurydice, as well as the audio engineer for The Mystery of Edwin Drood, Newarts production of Newsies, and Hangar Theatre's Production of Kinky Boots.